lattecoff/lattecoff/README.md

 ### Hi there, I'm Aleksandr 👋

+I am currently a working embedded software developer.

+For the past 10 years, I have been developing embedded systems for home appliances.
+My latest project was an IoT No-Frost refrigerator.

+However, in the near future, I would like to switch to web development using Python.

+And now I'm actively studying technologies: Django, FastAPI, SQL.

 <!--
 **lattecoff/lattecoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.